BYLAWS of SKYLINE PTO

 Section 2.01.
 Qualifications.

 Any parent, legal guardian or other person standing in “loco parentis” with a child enrolled and attending the Skyline Elementary willing to promote the objectives of Skyline PTO, Inc., to uphold its policies and to subscribe to these Bylaws is qualified to be a member of the PTO.
-In addition, any administrator, faculty and/or staff member of Skyline willing to promote the objectives of Skyline PTO, Inc., to uphold its
+In addition, any administrator, faculty and/or staff member of Skyline willing to promote the objectives of Skyline PTO, Inc., to uphold its policies and to subscribe to these Bylaws shall also be qualified to be a member of the PTO.

 Section 2.02.
 Dues.